gulfam077/How-to-make-your-homemade-soap/README.md

 Basic ingredients and recipes
 Most of the data here is in grams, not milliliters.
 Remember that 1 kilogram of oil is not the same as 1 liter of oil (one liter is lighter: for example 920 g for olive oil).
+And 1 more thing, you can check these <a href="https://eternitysoaplab.com/collections/silicone-moulds">Silicone Moulds</a>, and can purchase on affordable rates in the UK.

 For a classic soap
 450 g peanut oil